-3-50 The effects of the output capacitor during constant current operation are as follows:

-b.
-The recovery time of the output voltage is longer for load resistance changes.
+- 3-50 The effects of the output capacitor during constant current operation are as follows: - a.
+The output impedance of the power supply decreases with increasing frequency. - b.
+The recovery time of the output voltage is longer for load resistance changes. - c.

-c.
 A large surge current causing a high power dissipation in the load occurs when the load resistance is reduced rapidly.